-An officer shall be elected for a term of two years, or until a successor is elected.
+Officers shall be elected for a term of three years, or until a successor is elected.
+Officers will be term limited to one three-year term for the position in which they serve.
 The successor to the presidency in case of the President's absence or inability to serve shall be the Vice-President.
 If the Vice-President is also unable to serve, the Director of Training shall assume the presidency until the next regularly scheduled business meeting at which time an election will be conducted.
 The term of office for all the above officers shall begin at the close of the meeting at which they are elected.
 These officers shall perform the duties prescribed by these Bylaws and by the parliamentary authority adopted by the Society.
+(Amendment XIII: April 2019)